Solar panels for AI data centres — the highest-stakes, highest-return application

 There is also a building services interaction: liquid cooling systems require chilled water or dry cooler loops that consume electricity for pumps, heat exchangers, and cooling towers.
 These loads are consistent and on-site solar generation contributes to covering them.
 We model the cooling load and IT load separately in our AI data centre feasibility studies to give a precise self-consumption ratio.

-UK AI data centre locations and solar irradiance
+UK AI data centre locations — solar irradiance and grid context

 UK AI data centre development is concentrated in a small number of locations driven by grid capacity, land availability, and fibre connectivity: